Looking for a longer walk? Try this 9 mile circular option which starts and finishes in Dalmellington and includes the spectacular Dalcairney Falls.

-Parking area at the Roundhouse cafe, Loch Doon (KA6 7QE).
+Small lay-by on the road opposite the Roundhouse cafe, Loch Doon (KA6 7QE).
+There is also a car park at the Roundhouse however this is strictly for customer use only.
 No public transport to start point.

 View full route description